ENZOMOTIVE/sigpas/README.md

 4. **Signature Storage**: Signatures are stored off-chain to reduce gas costs, with only a hash of the combined signatures stored on-chain.

-## Workflow

-The workflow of the Multisignature NFT Wallet can be broken down into several key processes:

-1. **NFT Creation**
-   - User initiates NFT creation
-   - Multiple authorized signers apply their signatures
-   - The multisigned NFT is minted and added to the wallet

-2. **NFT Storage**
-   - NFT is stored securely in the wallet
-   - Wallet maintains a record of all stored NFTs and their signature requirements

-3. **NFT Transfer**
-   - User initiates a transfer
-   - Required signers are notified
-   - Each signer reviews and signs the transfer
-   - If the threshold is met, the NFT is transferred to the new owner

-4. **Verification Process**
-   - Verifier checks the NFT's signatures
-   - If the required threshold of valid signatures is met, the NFT's authenticity is confirmed

-## Technical Implementation

-[Technical implementation details remain largely the same as in the previous version]

-## Security Considerations

-[Security considerations remain largely the same as in the previous version]

 ## Future Enhancements

 [Previous future enhancements remain, with the following addition:]

-6. **New ERC Token Standard**: Development of a new ERC token standard specifically designed for Multisignature NFTs, improving efficiency and expanding capabilities.
+5. **New ERC Token Standard**: Development of a new ERC token standard specifically designed for Multisignature NFTs, improving efficiency and expanding capabilities.
+6. **SDK Development**: Develop a SDK model, using which users can directly use the concept for their projects.
 ## Roadmap for New ERC Token

 As part of our commitment to innovation and improving the Multisignature NFT ecosystem, we are planning to develop a new ERC token standard specifically designed for Multisignature NFTs.
 This new standard will build upon the lessons learned from our current ERC721-based implementation and introduce native support for multisignature operations.